isaacnmm/pestpolicy-hugo2XX/content/posts/preventing-and-identifying-wasps-nests/index.md

 Wasps are particularly attracted to sweet foods, so ensure that these are securely stored. - **Cleanliness**: Maintain a clean environment by wiping down surfaces and cleaning up spills immediately.
 Wasps are less likely to linger if there are no food residues.
 3. **Properly Store Garbage**: - **Sealed Bins**: Use garbage cans with tight-fitting lids.
 Wasps are attracted to rotting food and sugary residues found in garbage.

-- **Regular Disposal**: Dispose of trash regularly to avoid[attracting wasps](https://pestpolicy.com/baby-wasp/).
-Rinse out any recyclable containers that held food or drinks.
+- **Regular Disposal**: Dispose of trash regularly to avoid[attracting wasps](https://pestpolicy.com/baby-wasp/).Rinse out any recyclable containers that held food or drinks.
 4. **Regular Maintenance**: - **Inspections**: Perform regular checks around your home and property for early signs of wasp activity.
 The earlier you spot potential nests, the easier it is to deal with them.

 - **Yard Care**: Keep your yard clean and free of debris where wasps might build nests.